emmyanderson00/CS201FinalProject_Anderson/README.md

 Display the last 3 audiobooks added
 Save books to a file
 Load books from a file
 Clear the current book list
 Exit the program

-After each menu option, the program asks the user if they want to continue by entering Y or N. I used this format because it is similar to the command-line menu examples from class.
+After each menu option, the program asks the user if they want to continue by entering Y or N. I used this format because it is similar to the command line menu examples from class.

 ### File Loading and Saving

 The program can load book information from a text file.
-I used the sample text file that was provided with the project:

-sample TXT Project file.txt
+I used the sample text file that was provided with the project: sample TXT Project file.txt.

 The program can also save the current list of books to another text file.
-For example, the user can save the books as:
+For example, the user can save the books as: saved_books.txt.

-saved_books.txt

 **BookInterface**